-Angel investing is the noble pursuit of growing early stage companies.
+Angel investors have the noble pursuit of growing early stage companies.

 Whether by nurturing and/or investing in promising deals, our end game is the hope of high return, be that in the form of financial or more intrinsic rewards.

 Angel investing also makes a significant impact on the wider economy.
 One of the key impacts is employment creation and growth.
 Companies on average have five employees at the point of Angel investment.
 Employment (as well as assets and revenue) more than triples by the third year after Angel investment.
-NZVIF 2017 annual report
+NZGCP (formerly NZVIF) 2017 annual report

 Angel Investing is an exciting journey in which investors are kept at the forefront of new technologies over a broad range of industries and are always broadening your experience by exposure to someone or something new.

-Enterprise Angels members have invested in bitsized coreless apples, disruptive employee engagement solutions, stream processing solutions for Big Data, Health Screening tech, electric bikes, life extending enzymes, Mass Audience activation, animal health advances, the humble loud speaker reinvented, microbe gold mining, AI customer service and so much more.
+Enterprise Angels members have invested in diminutive crispy apples, disruptive employee engagement solutions, stream processing solutions for Big Data, Health Screening tech, electric bikes, life extending enzymes, Mass Audience activation, animal health advances, the humble loud speaker reinvented, microbe gold mining, AI customer service and so much more.

 Who are Angel Investors?

 Angel Investors are savvy business people who have the understanding, experience, skills and money required to help companies grow.